Aravinthan-T/KamatchiJewelry/Readme.txt

 Thanks for looking into this Repository.

-I created this elegant website for my friend Jewelry shop
+I created this elegant website for my friend Jewellry shop